Nanjing Sister Hong incident: Investigation and arrest

 In early July 2025, police in Nanjing launched an investigation into the matter.
 This led to the arrest of a man behind the "Sister Hong" persona on July 6.
 He is facing charges related to the production and distribution of obscene material.
 Authorities have been working to remove the illicit videos from the internet and have urged the public to cease their dissemination.

-While initial online rumors claimed that over 1,600 men had been involved, police dismissed that number as an exaggeration.
+While initial online rumours claimed that over 1,600 men had been involved, police dismissed that number as an exaggeration.
 Authorities have not released a definitive number of men involved, nor have they specified how much Jiao profited from the videos.

 The Legal Daily confirmed that at least three of the victims who reported the case tested positive for HIV, but it could not be confirmed whether it was related to Jiao.
 The local disease control center stated that it has intervened and is investigating.
 Victims who had close contact with Jiao and are concerned about their health can go for testing at any time.